TIM-JYU/TIDE-CLI/README.md

 ## Usage as python application
 Step 1: Clone TIDE-CLI repository https://github.com/TIDE-project/TIDE-CLI

-Step 2: Outside JYU network, VPN is required

-Step 3: Visit http://webapp04.it.jyu.fi to check it is running
+Step 2: Modify src/tidecli/tide_config.py BASE_URL to correspond the TIM-server being used

-Step 4: Python 3.10 or higher is required
+Step 3: Python 3.10 or higher is required

-Step 5: Run `pip install poetry` to install poetry
+Step 4: Run `pip install poetry` to install poetry

-Step 6: Run `poetry shell` to enter virtual environment
+Step 5: Run `poetry shell` to enter virtual environment

-Step 7: Run `poetry install` to install dependencies.
+Step 6: Run `poetry install` to install dependencies.
 If poetry install fails, run first `poetry lock`

-Step 8: Go to correct folder: `cd src/tidecli`
+Step 7: Go to correct folder: `cd src/tidecli`

-Step 9: To run the application, run `python main.py login` to login to the application
+Step 8: To run the application, run `python main.py login` to login to the application

-Step 10: Login details can be acquired from the TIDE project team vie email

-Step 11: Run `python main.py` to see the list of commands available
+Step 9: Run `python main.py` to see the list of commands available

 ## Building CLI tool to executable
 There may be a need for build the CLI tool into an executable using user's own operating system.
-If that is the case, please follow these after above steps are completed untill `Step 7`.
+If that is the case, please follow these after above steps are completed untill `Step 6`.

 **Build the CLI tool**